-I wish Mississippi State University wasn't subjected to any law, so they could proudly declare themselves "repugnant of conservative thought".
+I wish Mississippi State University wasn't subjected to any law so they could proudly declare themselves a Marxist institution.
 This would allow prospective students to know what they are getting into before they apply.
 Many would choose not to go.
 Declining enrollment would cause its powers to reconsider their behaviour.
-Similarly, if southern Christians openly discriminated against "the gentiles", the world would find out and not go there.
+Similarly, if southern Christians openly discriminated against gentiles, the world would find out and not go there.
 If I knew it, I would have spent my college budget somewhere else.
 The payments I made to the apartments, the car mechanics, the barbers, and the small businesses would have gone somewhere else.
 If all foreign students knew it, they would have stayed out of the Bible Belt.
 The economic and cultural loss would have been divine justice.
 It doesn't mean, however, that divine justice has been forestalled.
 It simply will be doubled because two infractions were committed -- discrimination and a collective lie of non-discrimination.

 Man shouldn't beg his rulers for rights because rights are useless.
 He should face life with courage regardless of what is given, opportunities, or obstacles.
 He shouldn't beg for equal opportunities (it is a myth, to begin with).
 The world owes him nothing.
 He should not look for fairness, for his vision is limited.
 What he considers unfair might become his strength in hindsight.
 He shouldn't worry about man-made notions of justice, for justice is not man's job.
 It is divine.
 Man's notions of justice, which includes rights, only hinder divine justice.
 Thus, he should just do his job, tell the truth, and keep it 100.